 Fingerprints must be taken and submitted through the TSA's Authorized Fingerprinting Agent, Integrated Biometric Technology.
 Fingerprints taken by law enforcement or through a private vendor will not be accepted.

-For up-to-date information on fingerprinting locations, please visit the TSA Enrollment Center Locator.
+Visit the TSA Enrollment Center Locator for locations.
 If you are traveling through other states, you may go to any authorized TSA agent for fingerprinting.

 The TSA is transitioning to Universal Enrollment Services (UES) and locations may change.
 As UES enrollment centers start providing services for HTAP, TWIC, and TSA Pre✓™, applicants will be able to apply for multiple programs.

 Once printed, wait for notification from the Transportation Security Administration before visiting the DMV.
 We will not administer the Hazardous Materials knowledge test or issue the endorsement unless an “Approved” status is received from TSA.
 There is no grace period.